NaughtyMaltiz16/personalized_prompts/README.md

 #### **Why this baseline is naïve**

-* Does not learn personal style
+* Does not learn personal style (Does not know anything about my style)
 * Same structure every time
 * Ignores tone, structure, and domain
 * Fails on longer or creative tasks